ishmal/jdigi/README.md

 ### Status

-The project is only a few days old, so currently there is only a waterfall and buddy BPSK31 reception.
+The project is only a few days old, so currently there is only a waterfall and buggy BPSK31 reception.
 RTTY code has been added, but it has not been debugged or tested yet.

 ### Building